emergingTechExplorer/movie-library/notes.md

 index route is for when we don't have any resource or model in the URL

 layout.ejs will have boilerplate HTML for every page of the application

+dotenv library will allow us to load environment variables into the application